sleepingkingstudios/librum-core/README.md

 # Librum::Core

-The core engine for the Librum tabletop campaign companion.
-Defines shared functionality such as base controllers and serializers, as well as the core models such as Publisher and GameSystem.
+The core engine for the Librum application framework.
+Defines shared functionality such as base controllers, actions, views, and serializers.

 ## License